hardillb/multi-tenant-node-red/README.md

 When running on a amd64 based host everything should be fine, if you want to run on ARM64 then you  will need to rebuild the verdaccio/verdaccio and nginx-proxy containers as they only ship amd64 versions.

-For nginx-proxy you will have to manually build forego since the container directly downloads a pre-built amd64 bit version.
+For nginx-proxy you will have to manually build forego and dockergen since the container directly downloads a pre-built amd64 bit binaries.

 ## Configure

-You will want to change the `ROOT_DOMAIN` entry at the end of the docker-compse file to match the domain you want to host the Node-RED instances on.
+You will want to change the `ROOT_DOMAIN` entry at the end of the docker-compose file to match the domain you want to host the Node-RED instances on.
 You will also want to set up a wildcard DNS entry that points to the host machine.

 e.g. if you use a `ROOT_DOMAIN` of docker.local then you should set up a DNS entry for \*.docker.local that points to the docker host.

+If you are running this on a small local lan then you may not have a DNS server to add the wildcard entry to, in this case you can use the
+`hardillb/ngxin-proxy-avahi-helper` container which will add mDNS CNAMES to the docker host machine (assuming it's running the Avahi daemon) so you will be able to use a `.local` virtual domain to access Node-RED instances.

+You will want to change the `VIRTUAL_HOST` entry for the manager app as well to match the new domain (or a specific one for the management app).

 ## Private Node Repository